 - Plaza del Sol Caribe Bazaar

-For an overview of the other Disney World Parks, visit the Walt Disney World Overview page.
+For an overview of the other Walt Disney World theme parks, visit the Walt Disney World Overview page.

-Disney frequently makes changes and updates to their parks, hotels, and shopping areas, so information is subject to change and may do so at any time.
+We try to update the information on this page as often as possible, but Disney frequently makes changes and updates to their parks and offerings, so this information is subject to change at any moment.
+We always recommend double checking the official Walt Disney World website before planning your trip.
 Any information in this post was current at the time of publishing.
-Post last updated October 14, 2018.
+Post last updated October 2, 2019.